JoeArias1121/Game_Design_Final/devlog.md

+### 2024-12-02 - .5hr: Made the game start in fullscreen
+* Added some text to improve first time user experience
+* Changed the button on the controller that presses the button so user does not click on it by mistake

 ### 2024-11-30 - .5hr: Made the game start in fullscreen
 * Made the game start up in fullscreen to make it easier to play